Jodenee/Voyager/docs/Reference/Embed.md

 ### _Validate()
 Validates the embed to avoid making a bad request to Discord.
 This method returns a tuple with 2 items a [*boolean*](https://create.roblox.com/docs/scripting/luau/booleans) and an optional [*string*](https://create.roblox.com/docs/scripting/luau/strings).

-???+ Warning "Internal Code Warning"
+???+ warning "Internal Code warning"
     This method is not meant to be used outside of Voyager's internal code.

-???
-Info
+??? info
     The boolean value indicates whether the validation was successful, and the optional string contains the error message if validation failed.

 <br />